Anti-slavery & Human Trafficking Policy Statement

 Further steps

-STI’s Executive Committee has endorsed this policy and has confirmed STI’s commitment to improving practices to combat slavery and human trafficking following a review of the effectiveness of the steps STI has taken to ensure that there is no slavery or human trafficking in STI’s supply chains.
+Satuit’s Executive Committee and its’ parent, Dura Software, have endorsed this policy and has confirmed Satuit’s commitment to improving practices to combat slavery and human trafficking following a review of the effectiveness of the steps Satuit has taken to ensure that there is no slavery or human trafficking in Satuit’s supply chains.